timoast/sinto/docs/basic_usage.rst

 Barcode read file: ``--barcode_fastq``
 ______________________________________

-Gzipped FASTQ file with reads containing the cell barcode sequence.
+FASTQ file with reads containing the cell barcode sequence.

 Read 1 and read 2: ``--read1`` and ``--read2``
 ______________________________________________

-Gzipped FASTQ files containing reads to which the cell barcode information will be added.
+FASTQ files containing reads to which the cell barcode information will be added.
 Note that these files must contain the same number of reads as the barcode-containing FASTQ file, and the reads must appear in the same order.